Teens and Virginity

 Last, before you decide to have sex for the first time, consider the many possible consequences:

-- Pregnancy or STD.
-What will you and your partner do if sex results in pregnancy or an STD?
+Pregnancy or STD.
+What will you and your partner do if sex results in pregnancy or a disease?
 If you don't know the answer and aren't certain how to prevent these things from happening, you are not ready to have sex.

 Having sex for the first time is a decision that requires a lot of thought and self-searching.
 Until you and your partner feel 100% comfortable with the issues listed above, you should continue to learn more about sex and virginity by reading or by talking to trusted friends and adults.